Aakash Repeater Courses

 Answer:

-1. In humans, males are called heterogametic because they have X and Y chromosomes in their 23rd pair of the chromosome.
-On the other hand, females are called homogametic as they have two same chromosomes, i.e. XX chromosomes in their 23rd pair of the chromosome.
+1. In humans, males are called heterogametic because they have X and Y chromosomes in their 23rd pair of chromosomes.
+On the other hand, females are called homogametic as they have two chromosomes, i.e. XX chromosomes in their 23rd pair of chromosomes.
 However, in birds, the scenario is quite the opposite.
-Male birds have ZZ chromosomes, and female birds have ZW chromosomes.
+Male birds have ZZ chromosomes and female birds have ZW chromosomes.
 Hence, in cases like these, males are homogametic, and females are heterogametic.

 Question:3